pmean/build-website/text/21/umkc-award.md

 Grant funding is very important.
 I "must have received grant funding as a Principal Investigator or Co-Principal Investigator" or I must have "consistently contributed as Co-Investigator on funded research."
 I have one grant where I am the principal investigator and can point to seven more what I am a co-investigator or consultant.

 I need to prepare a nomination letter.
-This letter must document "how the individual’s clinical or bench research has impacted UMKC."
+This letter must document "how the individual's clinical or bench research has impacted UMKC."
 It asks for specific outcome measures.

 The first is the "number of peer-reviewed PMID publications and journal name(s) in the past 5 years."
 If it has to be in Pubmed and be peer-reviewed, then I have 9.
 If you are more inclusive, I have 13.